How a Republican-backed bill would change Ohio’s election laws - NewsBreak

 The Ohio Revised Code is silent about the rules surrounding ballot drop boxes, Ockerman said.
 But because of a directive issued by LaRose, one secure receptacle must be provided at each board of elections.

-HB 294 would codify LaRose’s directive into the state constitution, allowing counties a maximum of three drop boxes at their board of elections location.‘Christmas Connection’ doubles in size this year, and offers more shopping than ever in its history
+HB 294 would codify LaRose’s directive into the state constitution, allowing counties a maximum of three drop boxes at their board of elections location.

 Miller and other voting rights advocates urged state lawmakers to allow boards of elections to install multiple drop boxes across the county, rather than the “one-location rule” that might block a faraway resident from getting to that location.